 How Thermal Mass Flow Meters Work

 Thermal mass flow meters are used almost entirely for gas flow applications.
 As the name implies, thermal mass flow meters use heat to measure flow.
 Thermal mass flow meters introduce heat into the flow stream and measure how much heat dissipates using one or more temperature sensors.
 This method works best with gas mass flow measurement.
-It is difficult to get a strong signal using thermal mass flow meters in liquids, due to considerations relating to heat absorption.
+It isn’t easy to get a strong signal using thermal mass flow meters in liquids due to considerations relating to heat absorption.

 Constant Temperature Thermal Mass Flow Meters by Sage Metering

-While all thermal flow meters use heat to make their flow measurements, there are two different methods for measuring how much heat is dissipated.
-One method is called the constant temperature differential Thermal Mass Flow Meter.
+While all thermal flow meters use heat to make their flow measurements, there are two different methods for measuring how much heat dissipates.
+One way is called the constant temperature differential Thermal Mass Flow Meter.
 Thermal Mass Flow Meters manufactured by Sage Metering use this method that utilizes two temperature sensors — a heated sensor and another sensor that measures the temperature of the gas.
-The mass flow rate is computed based on the amount of electrical power, or energy expressed in milliwatts, required to maintain a constant difference in temperature between the HEATED sensor and the passive temperature sensor.
+The mass flow rate is computed based on the amount of electrical power or energy expressed in milliwatts required to maintain a constant difference in temperature between the HEATED sensor and the passive temperature sensor.

 Constant Current Thermal Mass Flow Meters

-A second, and less popular concept, because of it’s slow response characteristics, is called a constant current thermal mass flow meter.
+Because of its slow response characteristics, a second and less popular concept is called a constant current thermal mass flow meter.
 Thermal mass flow meters using this method also have a heated sensor and another sensor that senses the temperature of the flow stream.
-The power or energy delivered, to the heated sensor is kept constant.
+The power or energy delivered to the heated sensor is kept constant.
 Mass flow is measured as a function of the difference between the temperature of the heated sensor and the temperature of the flow stream.
-Both methods are based on the principle that higher velocity flows result in a greater cooling effect.
+Both methods are based on the principle that higher velocity flows result in a more significant cooling effect.

 Both types of Thermal Mass Flow Meters measure mass flow based on the measured effects of cooling in the flow stream as heat is taken away from the heated sensor.

-Sage Metering is an industry leader in Thermal Mass Flow Meters
+Sage Metering is an industry leader in Thermal Mass Flow Measurement.

 Sage Meters feature a simple In-Situ calibration check

-The ability to provide a convenient In-Situ calibration check is unique to Sage, and it is a direct result of having developed a digital method of driving the sensors (versus the traditional drift-prone Wheatstone bridge).
-Since the Sage Flow Meter has extraordinary reproducibility, even at a “No Flow” (0 SCFM) condition, it is an easy matter for the customer to validate that this unique data point hasn’t changed since the original NIST Traceable calibration.
+The ability to provide a convenient In-Situ calibration check is unique to Sage.
+It is a direct result of having developed a digital method of driving the sensors (versus the traditional drift-prone Wheatstone bridge).
+Since the Sage Flow Meter has exceptional reproducibility, even at a “No Flow” (0 SCFM) condition, it is easy for the customer to validate that this unique data point hasn’t changed since the original NIST Traceable calibration.

 Sage Thermal Mass Flow Meters provide the following benefits

-This proprietary technology provides additional benefits as well: Enhanced signal stability; improved temperature compensation; greater sensitivity to flow changes; improved resolution; and even the ability to digitally adjust the dynamic operating range of the meter for the specific process conditions the customer has specified.
+This proprietary technology provides additional benefits: Enhanced signal stability, improved temperature compensation, greater sensitivity to flow changes; improved resolution; and even the ability to digitally adjust the dynamic operating range of the meter for the specific process conditions the customer has specified.